RogueStorm7/company-dime-exquisite-employee-tracker/README.md

 * **npm init** - to create a **json** file
 * **npm i mysql** - to connect to MySql database
 * **npm i console.table** -npm console.table - to format tables
-* You now can navigate to the root directory in your terminal and launch the app; at this point you have successfully launched the application, next follow the prompt instructions to use the application.
+* You now can navigate to the root directory in your terminal and launch the app by typing in **node index.js**; you have successfully launched the application, next follow the prompt instructions to use the application.

 ## Dependencies
 ![screenshot](image/dep.PNG)